Trio of meerkats welcomed at Dubbo zoo | The New Daily

 The two males, Mallee and Cliff, were born in the Taronga Zoo breeding facility.

-Now four months old, the twins were named in honour of the Mallee Cliff national park where bilbies were once extinct, but now have been successfully reintroduced.
+Now four months old, the twins were named in honour of the Mallee Cliff national park where bilbies were once extinct, but have since been successfully reintroduced.

 Taronga zookeeper Paul said the bilbies were an exciting addition to the Taronga Conservation Society program.